Taliban fighters launch hit-and-run attacks in Afghanistan's Kunduz

 In the capital, police said at three Taliban fighters were killed and seven policemen wounded in a 10-hour gun battle that began late on Monday after insurgents attacked a residential area close to the Russian embassy.

-The Taliban claimed responsibility, saying it was a suicide attack against an intelligence centre in Kabul.
+The Taliban claimed responsibility, saying it was a suicide attack against an intelligence center in Kabul.

 An Afghan security source said two gunmen had attacked the house of a tribal elder in Kabul and an adjacent building belonging to a former governor of the southern Helmand province.